On vacations that include an overnight stay in Las Vegas, at least one member of the traveling party must be 21 years of age or older.

 Day 3 CHICAGO–PONTIAC–SPRINGFIELD–INTERNATIONAL ROUTE 66 MOTHER ROAD FESTIVAL

 This morning, immerse yourself in Route 66 memorabilia.
-Visit the ROUTE 66 HALL OF FAME & MUSEUM in Pontiac, housed in a historic fire station.
+Visit the Route 66 Hall of Fame & Museum in Pontiac, housed in a historic fire station.
 See the large maps that will sketch out your Route 66 adventure for the coming days, and enjoy the nostalgic photos and postcards from the “Mother Road’s” heyday.
 On to Springfield and the former home of President Abraham Lincoln.
-Visit the ABRAHAM LINCOLN PRESIDENTIAL MUSEUM.
-The evening is yours to enjoy the International Route 66 Festival, where the streets come alive with the rumble of engines from hot cars, cool tracks and vintage motorcycles.
+Visit the Abraham Lincoln Presidential Museum.
+The evening is yours to enjoy the International Route 66 Festival, where the streets come alive with the rumble of engines from hot cars, cool trucks and vintage motorcycles.
 There is free live entertainment featuring R&B, Motown and everyone's favorite tunes of the 50s and 60s.
 There are also various exhibitors, vendors, and dozens of specialty food stalls.

 Day 4 SPRINGFIELD–ST. LOUIS

 Cross the mighty Mississippi River and continue to St. Louis, “Gateway to the West.”
 Your orientation tour includes the towering Gateway Arch National Park.
 Ride to the top of the 630-foottall Arch for a panoramic view of the city and river.